Teradata/kylo/services/spark-shell-service/README.md

 `HADOOP_CONF_DIR="$HADOOP_CONF_DIR:/etc/hive/conf"`

 __An IOException may be thrown if the Hive scratch directory is not writable__
-The `/tmp/thinkbig` directory should be owned by the `thinkbig` user and have the permissions 0700.
+The `/tmp/kylo` directory should be owned by the `kylo` user and have the permissions 0700.